 Running for the second year on the 14th and 15th of July 2018, this travel-based music and performance extravaganza is for those who have grown tired of the large impersonal corporate festivals that dominate the special events scene.

 Appealing to globetrotters, seasoned travellers, those with a love of dreaming about faraway lands or those who just want to experience a festival showcasing something a little different, Atlas Festival is a celebration of music, food, drinks, and entertainment from around the world.
 There are several countries to explore, and with many different classes, workshops, musicians, performers, inspirational speakers, outdoor activities, films, and secret areas to keep you entertained all weekend, there really is something for everyone.

 Featuring world music, pop, rock, drum ‘n’ bass, indie, hip hop, rap, techno, r‘n’b, dance, electronic, plus plenty more genres, Atlas really does have music to tickle most ears.
 We are adding more to the lineup all the time so check our music and entertainment pages for the latest names including our headliners, inspirational speakers and travel bloggers.

 The difference between Atlas and other ‘world music’ festivals is that we are not just focusing on the music from other countries but also the experiences you get whilst travelling- the good, the crazy and the really different…!
-We have loads in our gorgeous parkland to discover, with anything from photography to yoga classes, rock climbing to stand up paddle boarding, travel blogging seminars to bushcraft workshops, a crazy UV paint party to relaxation areas, unique shopping to delicous world food and drink, our chilled out ‘hostel’ to more traditional stages, plus much, much more...
+We have loads in our gorgeous parkland to discover, including unique shopping and delicious world food and drink plus much, much more...